Superman (comic book): Superman volume 3

 DC Comics launched Superman volume 3 with issue #1 in September 2011 (cover dated November 2011), as part of The New 52.
 The first three issues saw George Pérez doing the scripting and breakdowns.
 Dan Jurgens began to co-write and draw Superman with Keith Giffen.
 Their first issue was #7 (May 2012).
 As of September 2012's issue #0, Scott Lobdell and Kenneth Rocafort became the creative team.
-John Romita Jr. draw the Superman series in collaboration with writer Geoff Johns in 2014.
-Romita Jr.'s Superman pencils were inked by Klaus Janson.
+John Romita Jr. drew the Superman series in collaboration with writer Geoff Johns in 2014.
+Romita's Superman pencils were inked by Klaus Janson.
 Superman's secret identity as Clark Kent was revealed to the world in a storyline by writer Gene Luen Yang in 2015.
 This series ended its run with the release of issue #52 (July 2016).

 Superman volume 4

 As part of the DC Rebirth relaunch, Superman Volume 4 began with issue #1 in June 2016 (cover dated August 2016), including a one-shot DC Rebirth special Superman: Rebirth #1.
 Peter J. Tomasi and Patrick Gleason are the creative team, with the Superman series shipping twice-monthly.
 This volume's 34th issue was also the 800th issue of the Superman series as a whole, with a variant cover done by Tony S. Daniel to commemorate the occasion.
 The series ended its run with issue #45 (April 2018).